A series of free Statistics Lectures with lessons, examples & solutions in videos.

 After the t-Test, confidence intervals can then be constructed to estimate how large that mean difference is.

+The effect size allows us to measure the magnitude of mean differences.
 This is usually calculated after rejecting the null hypothesis in a statistical test.
 If the null hypothesis is not rejected, effect size has little meaning.

 people taking the medication report symptoms of anxiety.
 Of the people receiving a placebo, 92 out of 200 report

 We use the z-Test for Proportions to test if two proportions are different from one another.

-problem solver below to practice Algebra or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.